Sodo4082/Chrome_Harpoon/README.md

 ### Possible Improvements

 1. Better persistence of tabs in the list; sometimes earlier tabs are overwritten.
+2. Implement for more than 3 tabs (chrome extensions restrict to only 4 hotkeys)
-2. Make a tutorial video.
+3. Make a tutorial video.
-3. No dependence of list shape on the first tab added.
+4. No dependence of list shape on the first tab added.
-4. Consistent spacing between buttons.
+5. Consistent spacing between buttons.

 ---